 Accounting & Legal Fees

-As a 501(c)(6), we are careful to demonstrate fiscal responsibility.
+As representatives of the medical community, we are careful to demonstrate fiscal responsibility.
 Part of our budget goes toward accounting and legal fees.
 We regularly consult with financial and legal professionals to maintain the integrity and viability of PPA.

 Operational Fees, Utilities, Postage